KianDelamarre/MVC-Application-Building-Guide/README.md

 The general build sequence follows a bottom-up flow: Data & Contracts $\rightarrow$ Persistence $\rightarrow$ Business Logic $\rightarrow$ Presentation.

+## Recommended Director structure.
+All classes should be in a relevant package (usually named using its parent directory)

 ```plaintext
 src/
 └── main/
     └── java/